Of Course Jennifer Lawrence Is Also Obsessed With Timothée Chalamet

 Advertisement

-There was a moment of panic, however, when Lawrenced realized she didn't actually know the age of her new crush.
+There was a moment of panic, however, when Lawrence realised she didn't actually know the age of her new crush.

 "He's old enough to say that, right?
 He's over 18?" she asked.
 "What if I was like, 'He's hot!' and he's 15?'"